useFrameOutput

 Choosing an appropriate pixelFormat depends on your Frame Processor's usage.
 While the most commonly used format in visual recognition models is 'rgb', it is by far not the most efficient format for a Camera pipeline as it requires an additional conversion and uses ~2.6x more bandwidth than 'yuv'.

-If you render to native Surfaces (e.g. via GPU pipelines or Media Encoders), you may also be able to use 'native', which chooses whatever the currently selected CameraFormat's nativePixelFormat is, and requires zero conversions.
-Use 'native' with caution, as your CameraFormat's nativePixelFormat might also be a RAW format like 'raw-bayer-packed96-12-bit', or a vendor-specific private format ('private').
+If you render to native Surfaces (e.g. via GPU pipelines or Media Encoders), you may also be able to use 'native', which chooses whatever the resolved CameraSessionConfig's nativePixelFormat is, and requires zero conversions.
+Use 'native' with caution, as the negotiated nativePixelFormat might also be a RAW format like 'raw-bayer-packed96-12-bit', or a vendor-specific private format ('private').

 Examples: